Magmadiver

 is the tenth episode of the Japanese anime television series Neon Genesis Evangelion, which was created by Gainax.
 The episode, written by Hideaki Anno and Akio Satsukawa and directed by Tsuyoshi Kaga and Kiroyuki Ishido, was first broadcast on TV Tokyo on December 6, 1995.
 The series is set fifteen years after a worldwide cataclysm and is mostly set in the futuristic, fortified city Tokyo-3.
 The series' protagonist is Shinji Ikari, a teenage boy who is recruited by his father Gendo to the special military organization Nerv to pilot a gigantic, bio-mechanical mecha named Evangelion into combat with beings called Angels.
 During the episode, Asuka Langley Soryu, a girl who is designated as the pilot of Evangelion Unit-02, tries to capture the eighth Angel, Sandalphon, found in the magma chamber of a Volcano in a dormant state.

-The episode continues the so-called 'action arc' of the series, making room for humour and teenage tones.
+The episode continues the so-called 'action arc' of the series, making room for humor and teenage tones.
 The basic plot of "Magmadiver" took inspiration from a documentary called Life: A Long Journey of 4 Billion Years by NHK, and critics and official material on the series found references to trilobites, The Andromeda Strain and previous works by the Gainax studio.

 "Magmadiver" drew a 9.5% audience share on Japanese television, the highest for an episode of Neon Genesis Evangelion to date.
-It received an ambivalent or negative reception from critics, as it was considered filler and full of excessive fan service, the addition of erotic elements primarily used to please the audience.
-Other reviewers received the installment more positively, praising the humour, the battle against Sandalphon and Shinji's actions.
+It received an ambivalent or negative reception from critics, as it was considered filler and full of excessive fan service; the addition of erotic elements primarily used to please the audience.
+Other reviewers received the installment more positively, praising the humor, the battle against Sandalphon and Shinji's actions.

 Plot

 Shinji Ikari, pilot of the mecha Eva-01, and Asuka Langley Soryu, his fellow pilot deputed to command the Evangelion Unit-02, continue their cohabitation at the home of Misato Katsuragi of the special agency Nerv, deputed to the annihilation of the Angels.
 While their companions go on a trip to Okinawa, the two pilots remain in the city of Tokyo-3 in case of an enemy attack.

 Meanwhile, Sandalphon, an Angel in a dormant state, enclosed in a chrysalis-like cocoon, is detected by the seismographic center of Mount Asama and Misato.
 Nerv therefore decides to undertake an action to capture the dormant Angel.
 To do so, Asuka and the Eva-02 are equipped with a special pressure and lava-resistant suit, the Type D equipment.
-Asuka therefore dives into the volcanic magma chamber and captures the Angel, who however wakes up and starts attacking the Eva-02.
+Asuka then dives into the volcanic magma chamber and captures the Angel.
+After capturing it, however, the Angel wakes up and attacks the Eva.
 Asuka, exploiting the principles of thermal expansion, defeats the enemy, and Shinji with his Eva-01 rescues her before she can become trapped in the magma.